As an Amazon Associate I earn from qualifying purchases.

 Italian Sausage Stuffed Shells are my go-to for bringing dinner to a friend in need.
-I have brought it to families with a new baby, after a move, and after a death in the family.
-The Italian sausage in this casserole make it extra special.
+I have brought it to families with a new baby, after a move, or just to be nice.
+The Italian sausage in this casserole makes it extra special.
 It’s filling, easy to make, and makes great leftovers.
 If you are a looking for a lightened up Italian casserole, try our recipes for Zucchini Baked Ziti.

 - 2 teaspoons olive oil